-As prescribed in 538.273 FSS solicitation provisions and contract clauses.(d), insert the following clause:
+As prescribed in 538.273(d), insert the following clause:

 AUTHORITIES SUPPORTING USE OF FEDERAL SUPPLY SCHEDULE CONTRACTS (MAR 2024)

 (a) Ordering activities are able to use Federal Supply Schedule (FSS) contracts based upon a number of statutes, regulations, and other authorities.
 Authorities allowing ordering activities use of FSS contracts include, but are not limited to: (1) 25 U.S.C.
 1660g(e), which provides for the use by urban Indian organizations, as defined in 25 U.S.C.
 1603, for the purposes of carrying out a contract or grant pursuant to 25 U.S.C. chapter 18, subchapter IV.